 Hello readers!
-We have here for you a definitive guide to Income Tax in Malaysia 2019 and 2020.
-You can expect to learn more about Income Tax for both Personal Income Tax as well as the Corporate Tax.
-Let us walk you through how to both calculate and file your taxes online and give you some details about how you can maybe do it offline as well.
+We have here for you a definitive guide to Income Tax in Malaysia 2020 and 2021.
+You can expect to learn more about Income Tax for both Personal Income Tax as well as Corporate Tax.
+Let us walk you through how tax computation works in Malaysia and how to file your taxes online and give you some details about how you can maybe do it offline as well.

 Personal Income Tax Malaysia

 How do I know I need to pay Personal Income Tax?

 If you have always wondered how much your minimum salary should be in order to pay income tax in Malaysia, here’s the answer: an annual income of RM 34,000 or roughly RM 2,833.33 monthly, after EPF deductions.
 As the name suggests, you will need to pay taxes on all forms of income.
 Income tax is chargeable on the following class of income:

 - Gains or profits from a business;

 - Pensions, annuities or other periodical payments; and/or

 Gains or profits not falling under any of the foregoing classes.
 All income of a legal person other than a company, limited liability partnership, co-operative or trust body is assessed on a calendar year basis.
 As such, taxpayers are required to submit their income tax returns to Inland Revenue Board of Malaysia (“LHDN”) within the prescribed time frame by LHDN, usually by 30 April in the year following the tax assessment for individuals without business income or by 30 June in the year following the tax assessment for individuals with business income.